saliba-lab/ADPr_TAE_analysis/README.md

 ## Data Accessibility
 Example data to run the scripts are available in the **data** folder of this repository.

-The actual raw sequencing data used in the paper are available at [SRA](https://www.helmholtz-hiri.de/en/research/organisation/teams/team/rna-synthetic-biology/) and should be processed with CRISPResso beforehand.
+The actual raw sequencing data used in the paper are available at [SRA](https://www.helmholtz-hiri.de/en/research/organisation/teams/team/rna-synthetic-biology/) and should be processed with CRISPResso2 beforehand.

-Generally speaking, these scripts can be reused (after modifications) with any result table obtained from CRISPResso.
+Generally speaking, these scripts can be reused (after modifications) with any result table obtained from CRISPResso2.

 ## Repository Structure
 **data:** Directory containing example data.

 **analysis:** Directory containing the R and python scripts.

 **outputs:** This directory is created when running the scripts.
-It will contain the processed data and different tables.
+It will contain the processed data and different tables/plots.

 ## Code Execution
 #### 1- Download repository